mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 > **1.25** Calculate the quantity of heat required to transform $200$ g of ice at $-20°C$ to steam at $100°C$.

 > **1.26** Equal masses of water and mercury are heated simultaneously with identical heaters and under the same conditions from an initial common temperature of $20°C$.
-The specific heat capacity of mercury and boiling-point are $130 J\cdotkg^{-1}\cdotK^{-1}$ and $357°C$ respectively.
+The specific heat capacity of mercury and boiling-point are $130 J\cdot kg^{-1}\cdot K^{-1}$ and $357°C$ respectively.
 The adjacent graph shows the variation of the water's temperature with time.
 Draw the graph of temperature variation for mercury.
 > *[Graph of temperature (θ) vs time (t) for water, showing a rising line, then a horizontal line at 100°C]*

 > **1.27** Two thermometers, one wet and the other dry, indicate different ambient temperatures.
 Explain.
 Which thermometer shows the lower temperature?